mikkellu/profeat2/profeat/doc/documentation.md

 Here, `z` is a 1-indexed array with 3 elements of type `bool` and each element is initialized with `true`.

+If no initial value is given for a variable, one of the possible values is chosen nondeterministically (i.e. the model has multiple initial states).
+An `init` block can be defined to constrain the set of initial states:

+    module my_module
+        x : bool;
+        y : [-1 ..
+1];
+    endmodule

+    init
+        x => y = 0
+    endinit

+Since both `x` and `y` are left uninitialized their value is chosen nondeterministically.
+However, if `x = true` then `y = 0` because all initial states must satisfy the expression given in the `init` block.

 #### Commands

 Actions can be indexed, e.g.: